melodee-project/melodee-next/docs/PRD.md

 # Melodee - Product Requirements Document (PRD)

+**Audience:** Product, engineering leads, stakeholders

+**Purpose:** Canonical description of what Melodee should do and for whom.

+**Source of truth for:** Product vision, target users, core capabilities, and success criteria.

 ## 1. Executive Summary

 Melodee is a comprehensive music management and streaming system designed to handle large music libraries with tens of millions of songs.
 This system provides a complete solution for processing, organizing, and serving music collections through both RESTful and OpenSubsonic-compatible APIs.
 The application is built for users with substantial music collections who need media processing capabilities, metadata editing, and seamless client integration.